 Schools and communities that respect diversity can help protect children against bullying behavior.
-However, when children perceived as different are not in supportive environments, they may be at a higher risk of being bullied.
-When working with kids from different groups, there are specific things you can do to prevent and address bullying.
+However, when children are not in supportive environments, they may be at a higher risk of being bullied.

-It is not clear how often kids get bullied because of their race, ethnicity, or national origin.
-It is also unclear how often kids of the same group bully each other.
+It is not clear how often kids get bullied because of their race or national origin, including their ethnicity, ancestry, and language.
 Research is still growing.
 We do know, however, that Black and Hispanic youth who are bullied are more likely to suffer academically than their white peers.

 Religion and Faith

 Very little research has explored bullying based on religious differences.
 Bullying in these situations may have less to do with a person’s beliefs and more to do with misinformation or negative perceptions about how someone expresses that belief.